QBDev0ps/DevOps-Cloud-projects/Project16.md

 ![terraform destroy](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/7a551ec8-a2ea-4e93-bfec-f4e5eab97ae7)

-### <ins>Fixing The Problems By Code Refactoring<ins>
+#### <ins>Fixing The Problems By Code Refactoring<ins>

-- **Fixing Hard Coded Values**: We will introduce variables, and remove hard coding.
+**i.** **Fixing Hard Coded Values**: We will introduce variables, and remove hard coding.

-  - Starting with the provider block, declare a variable named `region`, give it a default value, and update the provider section by referring to the declared variable.
+  - Starting with the provider block, we declare a variable named `region`, give it a default value, and update the provider section by referring to the declared variable.

     ```
         variable "region" {